kucukaslan/gameserver/Journal.md

 [^monolith]: there is an important assumption that there is a single server that run's this program.
 Based on this assumption I, 1st, deduct the entrance fee, then add the user to the tournament.
 If there were multiple servers, then I should have used transaction etc. to ensure atomicity.
 (I did not handle the case where coins are deducted but server crashed before registering user the tournament). \
 Ideally one would keep logs (possibly on a db table) of coin spends/earning at least for the sake of reference.
+(I suppose redis streams are used for something like this)